healthykitchen101/healthykitchen101.com/kettles/reviews/comfee/comfee-electric-kettle-cekg003.md

 Type: Cool-touch

 The cool-touch handle is made of BPA-free plastic (+3).
-Its design is standard, without an ergonomic contour or anti-slip feature, but feels secure and comfortable on the wrist nonetheless (+4).
+Its design is standard, without an ergonomic contour or anti-slip feature, but it feels secure and comfortable on the wrist nonetheless (+4).

 ### 7.0 - Lid